 Linear fissure, young age, unusual vent structures, and proximity to a large city

-The Rio Grande rift is segmented into a series of basins.
-The Albuquerque basin is one of these basins.
+The Rio Grande rift is segmented into a series of basins; the Albuquerque basin being one of them.
 It is bounded on the north by the La Bajada fault, which defines the southern margin of the Espanola basin, and to the south by the Socorro constriction.

 Volcanism is widely distributed throughout the ABQ basin.
 Although most of the area covered by volcanic rocks is basaltic, andesitic and more silicic compositions are represented in local centers and within the basin fill at depth.
 This means that volcanism appears minor and recent, but in reality much of the volcanism is not represented at the surface but has instead been buried by continual filling of the Albuquerque basin segment of the Rio Grande rift over the past several million years.

 The Albuquerque Volcanoes exhibit many unique volcanic features and you can see them on a short hike if you know where to look.
 For example, at the largest cone, "Vulcan volcano", the cone consists mostly of scoria and ash, but has a "carapice" of spatter and lava coating the exterior.
-Gradual weathering of the loose cinders in these places has caused cavernous holes.
+Gradual weathering of the loose cinders in these places has created cavernous holes.
 These look like lava tubes but actually were formed by a different process.
-Then there are other places on the larger cones where lava flow in small gutters perfectly preserved with the last flows on the gutter floors.
+Then there are other places on the larger cones where lava flowed in small gutters perfectly preserved with the last flows on the gutter floors.

 Two humps on the south side of Vulcan are actually baby volcanoes.
 You can stand on their tops and actually see the craters surrounded by outward-dipping spatter and lava flows.